sjs2a2000/bank/README.md

 - Customer who can deposit money, withdrawl money, or transfer money, and create new account.

 The default users are admin, piggy1, and piggy2.
+The same user can login multiple times without issue.
+Multiple users can be logged in at once.
+The only limitation is the logins need to be done on the same device.
+A filestore with locking is being used to store the data.

 # How to get Started
 ## Set up System